Keep Calm and Report On

 How Ready Are Your Local Schools?

 The CDC has urged school districts and higher education institutions to prepare now for potential outbreaks.
-In early March, the agency’s director told parents to ask schools about plans for early dismissals, closures, and having students keep up with their school work remotely.
+Last week, the agency’s director told parents to ask schools about plans for early dismissals, closures, and having students keep up with their school work remotely.
 Districts should also be sharing plans for keeping schools clean and helping students take steps to reduce the spread of the virus by properly washing their hands, not touching their faces, and avoiding unnecessary physical contact.
 Education reporters should be asking the same questions.
 The Seattle Times has produced valuable work on this front in recent weeks.
 (The majority of the U.S. deaths from the virus have been reported in Washington state.)

 At least one district in the region has already closed a school, even though health officials said it wasn’t necessary, reported Seattle Times reporter Dahlia Bazzaz.